DevToys-app/Website/src/Website/blog/_posts/the-journey-to-devtoys-2.0.md

 Ultimately, our solution with Blazor Hybrid presents the following pros and cons:

 - **Pros**:
-  - Using CSS, we can imitate the Fluent UI on Windows, the UIKit on macOS and the Debian on Linux.
+  - Using CSS, we can imitate Fluent UI on Windows, Aqua on macOS and Yaru on Linux.
 As a result, DevToys appears and feels native on all platforms.
 We received feedback that, on Windows, it initially doesn't seem like the app is running in a web view.
   - The long-term memory consumption is lower than in DevToys 1.0, as there's only a single instance of the web view loaded.
-  - We can leverage the operating system's installed web view, which makes the app more lightweight.
+  - We can leverage the operating system's installed web view, which makes the app more lightweight than using Electron.
   - We can run C# code natively on the operating system, which allows us to take advantage of the system's features, such as the Taskbar's Jump List on Windows, or the app bar on macOS.
 - **Cons**:
   - Maintaining the CSS to match the native look and feel of each platform will be time-consuming when platform's design language evolve.
-  - The app starts slower than DevToys 1.0 because the web view has to be loaded at startup, and numerous assemblies are discovered at runtime.
+  - The app starts slower than DevToys 1.0 in part (but not only) because the web view has to be loaded at startup.
   - We had to create a set of custom web components to ensure the UI looks good on every platform, which was quite time-consuming.
-  - We now have to maintain our own implementation of the BlazorWebView on macOS and Linux, until we find potential alternative such as .
+  - We now have to maintain our own implementation of the BlazorWebView on macOS and Linux, until we find potential alternative.

 ### Our recommendation for other .NET developers out there

 Our reliance on the Monaco Editor and an extensibility model is somewhat unique, and likely doesn't mirror the needs of most developers.
-Consequently, while our journey may be intriguing, it should not be viewed as a definitive guide on crafting a cross-platform app with .NET.
+Consequently, while our journey may be intriguing, it should not be viewed as a definitive guide on crafting a cross-platform desktop app with .NET.

 Here are our recommendations based on our experience:
 - For .NET developers creating a mobile app, consider using [.NET MAUI](https://dotnet.microsoft.com/en-us/apps/maui) or [Uno Platform](https://platform.uno/).
   - If your app necessitates frequent display of a web-based UI, opt for [.NET MAUI Blazor Hybrid](https://learn.microsoft.com/en-us/aspnet/core/blazor/hybrid/tutorials/maui?view=aspnetcore-8.0).
-- For .NET developers creating a cross-platform desktop app without our constraints, consider using [Avalonia](https://avaloniaui.net/) or [Uno Platform](https://platform.uno/).
+- For .NET developers creating a cross-platform desktop app without our constraints, consider using [Uno Platform](https://platform.uno/) or [Avalonia](https://avaloniaui.net/).
   - If you encounter constraints similar to ours, you now know that Blazor Hybrid can be a viable solution, and you can [use our code to achieve it](https://github.com/DevToys-app/DevToys).

+Thank you for using DevToys!
+We hope you enjoy the new version as much as we enjoyed creating it.